thenewdarling/Spellbook/Spells/Mordenkainen's Private Sanctum.md

 * Sound can’t pass through the barrier at the edge of the warded area.
 * The barrier of the warded area appears dark and foggy, preventing vision (including darkvision) through it.
-* Sensors created by divination spells can’t appear inside the protected area or pass through the barrier at its perimeter.
+* Sensors created by [[School of Divination]] spells can’t appear inside the protected area or pass through the barrier at its perimeter.
-* Creatures in the area can’t be targeted by divination spells.
+* Creatures in the area can’t be targeted by [[School of Divination]] spells.
 * Nothing can teleport into or out of the warded area.
 * Planar travel is blocked within the warded area.